MasterDawa/heliocash-frontend/README.md

-# 🪦Welcome to the Helio.Cash ecosystem🪦
+# 🪦Welcome to the Respect.Finance ecosystem🪦

 Thanks for taking the time to contribute!
 You can start by reading our [Contribution guidelines](CONTRIBUTING.md) first.